 POSSE is the Professor's Open Source Software Experience.
-POSSEs provide professional development for instructors interested in student participation in Free and Open Source Software (FOSS)
+POSSEs provide professional development for instructors interested in student participation in Humanitarian Free and Open Source Software (HFOSS)

-We expect to hold several POSSE's during 2016.
+We expect to hold at least one additional POSSEs during 2016.
+The tentative plan is for the stage 2 workshop to be in the central or eastern US in November.
 If you are interested, please let us know and watch for announcements via the ACM SIGCSE list server and the teachingopensource.org list server.

 What is POSSE?

 POSSE began as an outreach effort by Red Hat, Inc. to the higher education community.
 The goal was to help instructors learn about free and open source software (FOSS) so that they could incorporate FOSS into their courses.
 A description of the first POSSE workshops is contained here

 The first workshops were held in summer, so POSSE was adopted to stand for: Professor's Open Source Summer Experience.

 Later workshops have been held in other seasons, so POSSE is also sometimes referred to as: Professor's Open Source Software Experience.

 What is HFOSS?

 HFOSS stands for Humanitarian Free and Open Source Software.
 It is an acronym used to refer to the large and growing collection of open source projects that have some social benefit as their primary reason for existence.
 This includes projects that seek to address aspects of healthcare, disaster management, accessibility assistance, economic development, education, and other areas of social need.